woctezuma/steam-labs-recommender/README.md

 It is a nice trick to allow people to play with the sliders:
 -   without giving too much information away, especially the formula and the "popularity" values for each game,
 -   without overloading the browser with data.
 There are 30 rankings instead of 101x101.

+Moreover, it is important to notice that the interpolation is bilinear, which is consistent with the linear formula mentioned above for `tweaked_output` with respect to the popularity bias.
+However, with respect to the release recency bias, it might be a hack ; further investigations would be required to figure it out.

 ### Misleading sliders

 Sliders can be misleading, especially if you filter rare tags.